Hannah02/IxD-301/README.md

 - [INcourage] (https://www.dropbox.com/s/0qup4np52dwzsqo/INcourage.m4v?dl=0)
 An app that pairs with AR technology to help with insulin injections for diabetics.
 This takes into consideration the theme of "Everyday Magic" and aims to both educate and support diabetics.

+#Deliverable 5-  Research and Discovery

+For this module, I have a sketchbook showing my development for each of these deliverables and a Tumblr blog to hold all my digital work and research, including posts showing my thinking behind specific design choices.
+My physical sketchbook will be handed in and you can see my research Tumblr below.

+- [Research and development Tumblr] (http://hannahsharpblog.tumblr.com/)
+Here is my research blog showing my thoughts and justifying my choices for this module.